 Group screenings have included Women in Film Los Angeles, Pepperdine University, Webster University, Los Angeles City College, Johnson County Community College, Rochester Institute of Technology (RIT) - School of Tech and Animation, Hahn Loesser Law Firm, the Oxford Film Festival and more.

-Educational Sales available through Collective Eye
+Educational Sales available through Collective Eye.

 Carla Garapedian, Lizzie Borden, Cady McClain, Finola Hughes, Bethany Rooney

 Two test pilot screenings for Women's History Month in March of 2020 were shown on KVCR PBS Empire in Los Angeles/Riverside County, California.
 Additional PBS Stations to be announced soon!